ffund/run-my-experiment-on-geni-blog/2017-02-02-anonymous-routing-of-network-traffic-using-tor.md

 curl http://webserver/
 ```

-and verify that the server returns the client's IP address.
+on the client, and verify that the server returns the client's IP address.
 You should see something like

 ```
 Remote address: 192.168.3.100